 EV Apartment Charger Grant Support Scheme

-Transport Minister Eamon Ryan has warmly welcomed a forthcoming SEAI public consultation on EV charging infrastructure for apartments and strongly urges residents and management companies to take part and make their views known.
+Transport Minister Eamon Ryan welcomed a SEAI public consultation on EV charging infrastructure for apartments and strongly urged residents and management companies to take part and make their views known.

 You can watch back our webinar where we discussed details about the proposed programme and the proposed two-tiered approach to providing grant support.